DataDog/datadog-lambda-python/.github/pull_request_template.md

-*Note: Please remember to review the Datadog [Contribution Guidelines](https://github.com/DataDog/dd-agent/blob/master/CONTRIBUTING.md) if you have not yet done so.*
+*Note: Please remember to review the [contribution guidelines](https://github.com/DataDog/datadog-lambda-layer-python/blob/master/CONTRIBUTING.md) if you have not yet done so.*

 ### What does this PR do?